KxSystems/docs/docs/ref/file-text.md

 ### Multithreaded Load

-Fixed width load can use multiple threads when KDB-X is running in [multithreaded mode](syscmds.md#s-number-of-secondary-threads)
+Fixed width load can use multiple threads when kdb+ is running in [multithreaded mode](syscmds.md#s-number-of-secondary-threads)

 Since 4.1t 2021.09.28.